 Any of 4,274 Google Business categories, any city.
 The wizard runs a live count and shows the exact credit price before you spend anything.

-Discovery, review analysis, scoring, then the editorial spine.
-Five design presets plus your brand tokens and logo, so your directories don't share a template-farm footprint.
+Discovery, review analysis, scoring, then the editorial spine: best-of pages, comparisons, guides, glossary and resources.
+Five design presets plus your brand tokens and logo, with a design-QA gate so your directories don't share a template footprint.

-Edit any page's content and SEO fields from the dashboard; your edits survive the monthly refresh.
+Edit any page's content and SEO fields, the guides, and your author persona from the dashboard.
+Enable or disable any listing.
+Every edit survives the monthly refresh.
 Connect a custom domain when you're ready.
-Sites stay unindexed until they're on it.

-A directory is a lead machine for a whole niche in a city.
-You own the traffic, the lead flow and the relationships with every business on it.
+A directory is a lead engine for a whole niche in a city.
+You own the traffic and the relationship with every business on it.

 Every listing carries a quote form wired to your LocusPilot inbox, attributed per listing.
 Calls, WhatsApp taps and website clicks are tracked with visitor geo, so you know exactly which page produced each lead.
 Sell them per lead or on retainer; the attribution is your proof.